anjanamin/FinTech_CaseStudy/README.md

 **Incorporated:** The company was founded 12 years ago in 2009.

-**Founders:** Stripe was founded by brothers John and Patrick Collison.
+**Founders:** Stripe was founded by John and Patrick Collison.

 **Idea:** The idea of the company came about when brothers John and Patrick were trying to figure out why making payments on the web was so diffifcult.
 Their goal was to make it as simple as possible.

 **Funding:** After coming up with the idea to simplify web payments, they were able to receive funding in 2011 for $2 million to get started.
-They have received over $2.2 billion over the past 12 years.
+They have raised over $2.2 billion over the past 12 years.
 ![funding](funding2.jpg)